datacenter/empirical-traffic-gen/README.md

 in the configuration file) to determine the request size and how many flows to generate in parallel for the request.
 The fanout generates synchronized *incast-like* flows from a random subset of the servers towards the client.
-The configuration file also allows several customizations, importantly, the desired average receive throughput and the number of requests.
+The configuration file also allows several customizations including the desired average receive throughput and the number of requests.

 ## Building